mikeckennedy/python-switch/README.md

     result = switch.get(action, unknown_command)()
 ```

-Personally, I much prefer to read and write the on above.
+Personally, I much prefer to read and write the one above.
 That's why I wrote this module.
-It seems to convey the intent of swtich way more than the dict.
+It seems to convey the intent of switch way more than the dict.
 But either are options.